frc-2175/website/README.md

 With this function call we have successfully added a page to our website.
 If we start the server and navigate to our page, it should look pretty cool.

------One more thing from Andy
-if you're on an MSA computer, there could be an error saying Node isn't recognized... if that happens, Run VSCode in Admin mode then open the folder